-GOING CONCERN
+4. GOING CONCERN

-The company is reliant on it continuing to administer certain grant aid for the Department of Rural & Community Development, Department of Social Protection, POBAL, Westmeath County Council and Longford Westmeath Education Training Board.
+The company is reliant on it continuing to administer certain grant aid for the Department of Community & Rural Development, Department of Social Protection, POBAL, Westmeath County Council and Longford Westmeath Education Training Board.
 Most of the programmes delivered by the company must be applied for on an annual basis and are subject to annual review and subject to certain conditions being adhered to and outcomes achieved.

 The LEADER programme was launched in Westmeath in 2014 and was initially to run until 2020.
-However, in December 2020 funding for a transitional two year programme was announced to run to end of 2022, with WCD allocated both administration and project budget for this period.
+However, in December 2020 funding for a transitional two-year programme was announced to run to end of 2022, with WCD allocated both administration and project budget for this period.
+Discussions are underway on new leader programme which will commence in 2023.

-Social Inclusion and Community Activation Programme was subject to procurement and the contract secured by WCD and signed on and will run from 1st January 2018 to 31st December 2022.
+Social Inclusion and Community Activation Programme was subject to procurement and the contract secured by WCD and signed on and will run from 1st January 2018 to 31st December 2023.
 The continuation of the contract is subject to satisfactory annual reviews which have been achieved to date.

-The Community Employment, Jobs Initiative, Jobs Club, Rural Social Scheme and TUS programmes are funded by the Department of Social Protection (DSP) and are subject to an annual service bid and contract for funding its delivery.
+Community Employment, Job Initiative, TUS and Rural Social Scheme are funded by Department of Social Protection and are subject to an annual service bid and contract for funding its delivery.
 The Board are confident that adequate funding will be made available for the year ahead.

-Based on their current understanding and expectations, the directors believe that they will continue to administer grant aid for the aforementioned government departments and associated programmes.
+Based on their current understanding and expectations, the directors believe that they will continue to administer grant aid for the government departments and associated programmes.
 Therefore, the accounts have been prepared on a going concern basis.
 This assumes that the company will continue in existence for the foreseeable future having adequate resources to meet its obligations when they fall due.
 In assessing whether the going concern assumption is appropriate, the directors have taken into account the period up to twelve months from the date of approval of these financial statements.

-Should the company be unable to continue in operational existence for the foreseeable future, adjustments would be made to reduce the balance sheet value of the assets to their recoverable amounts to provide for future liabilities that might arise and to reclassify fixed assets and long-term liabilities as current assets and liabilities.
+Should the company be unable to continue in operational existence for the foreseeable future, adjustments would be made to reduce the balance sheet value of the assets to their recoverable amounts to provide for future liabilities that might arise and to reclassify fixed assets and long-term liabilities as current assets and liabilities

-INCOME:
+5. INCOME:

-- 5.1 The whole of the company's income is attributable to its principal activity of promoting, supporting, assisting and engaging in (i) social development, (ii) rural development and (iii) community development. - 5.2 Income received includes grants from the various Departments/Agencies in 2020, to be utilised on the following particular programmes or initiatives.
+- 5.1 The whole of the company's income is attributable to its principal activity of promoting, supporting, assisting and engaging in (i) social development, (ii) rural development and (iii) community development. - 5.2 Income received includes grants from the various Departments/Agencies in 2021, to be utilised on the following particular programmes or initiatives.
 Some programmes and initiatives are multi annual in nature, however, the majority of all income is received on an annual basis.

-An analysis of the Company's tumover is as follows:
+An analysis of the Company's turnover is as follows: